zeinab-zeitoun/nurxpress-expoRN/README.md

                 }
               }

+5. Go to BaseUrl.js  file in src/services/api/BaseUrl.js, and change the ip adress in the base URl acording to your ip address

-5. To run the application, run the following command: expo start
+6. To run the application, run the following command: expo start

     You can use Android Emulator or IOS Simulator.